-Borussia Düsseldorf figurehead is the first team that competes in the season 2018/19 in the Table Tennis Champions League, in the German Bundesliga and in the German Cup.
+Borussia Düsseldorf is the first team that competed in the Table Tennis Champions League, in the German Bundesliga and in the German Cup during the season 2020/21.

-Last year, Timo Boll's team made a new entry in the history books: Borussia won the club's third treble and titles 69-71.
+In 2018, Timo Boll's team made a new entry in the history books: Borussia won the club's third triple and titles 69-71.
+Unfortunately the club won no more trophies in the last two seasons.

-In addition, the record champion managed a novelty in the season 2017/18: For the first time in table tennis history, a club celebrated four German championships in a season!
-In addition to the professionals celebrated the wheelchair team, the standing handicapped ("pedestrian") and the A-students the title win.
-In addition, young talent Leonie Berger became German single champion.
+In addition to that, the record champion managed to achieve a novelty in the season 2017/18: For the first time in table tennis history, a club celebrated four German championships in a season!

-The wheelchair team is playing in Bundesliga since 2014 and the showdown team since 2016.
-The standing disabled team is playing in the highest league since 2013.
+The wheelchair team is playing in Bundesliga since 2014 and the showdown team since 2016 (actually in second division).
+The standing disabled team is taking part in the highest league since 2013 (which is called "Oberliga").

-Borussia Düsseldorf is also dedicated in the non-professional and junior division: seven men and four women teams, one senior team and eleven students and junior teams are playing for the club in 2017/18 in different leagues.
-Borussia has 340 club members altogehter.
-The B-students, A-students and boys teams made in 2016 history, as all three teams were within a few days Champion in western part of Germany.
+Borussia Düsseldorf is also dedicated in the non-professional and junior division: six men and three women teams and ten students and junior teams are playing for the club in 2020/21 in different leagues.
+Borussia has 331 club members altogether.
+The teams of U15, U18 and U13 made history in 2016, as all three teams were within a few days Champion in western part of Germany.

-Since 1988 Borussia Düsseldorf organizes the andro Kids Open - Europe's biggest kids and junior tournament, which took place in 2017 for the 28th time.
+Since 1988 Borussia Düsseldorf organizes the andro Kids Open - Europe's biggest kids and juniors tournament, which took place in 2019 for the 30st time.

-Every year around 1.500 kids coming to the andro kids open in august.
-At 80 tables the youngsters determine their winner, at a age from 6 to 16 in multiple age classes.
-Throughout the world there is no comparable junior-tournament in table tennis.
+Until the corona pandemic around 1.500 kids were coming to the andro kids open every year around august.
+At 80 tables the youngsters determine their winner, from an age of 6 to 17 in multiple age classes.
+Throughout the world there is no similar junior-tournament in table tennis.
+In 2020 the andro Kids Open had to take place with less kids and several changes compared to the past because of the Covid-19-pandemic.